aws-solutions/discovering-hot-topics-using-machine-learning/README.md

 * Application Integration – Event based architecture approach through the use of AWS Events Bridge
 * Storage and Visualization – A combination of Kinesis Data Firehose, S3 Buckets, Glue, Athena and QuickSight

-After you deploy the solution, use the included Amazon QuickSight dashboard to visualize the solution's machine learning inferences.
-The image to the right is an example visualization dashboard featuring a dominant topic list, donut charts, weekly and monthly trend graphs, a word cloud, a tweet table, and a heat map.

 <p align="center">
   <img src="source/images/dashboard.png">
   <br/>
 </p>

-The first row of visuals in the dashboard shows the aggregation of all the dominant topics detected, and the second row drills down to the most dominant topic '000'.
-The bottom left corner of the image demonstrates that selecting a specific phrase (in this example, machine learning) in the word cloud filters the data for the related donut chart and table.
+After you deploy the solution, use the included Amazon QuickSight dashboard to visualize the solution's machine learning inferences.
+The image above is an example visualization dashboard featuring a dominant topic list, donut charts, weekly and monthly trend graphs, a word cloud, a tweet table, and a heat map.

 ## 1. Build the solution